 A button in the upper right corner of the menu panel switches the view to all applications.
 That button changes to a Favorites switch to return to the previous panel view.

-Right-click on any application title to access a pop-up display to place that item on the desktop or panel, or to show in Favorites.
-Right-click anywhere on the uncovered desktop to access options to create folders, launchers or documents, or to change the background or organize desktop preferences.
+Right-click on any application title to access a pop-up display to place that item on the desktop or panel or to show it in Favorites.
+Right-click anywhere on the uncovered desktop to access options to create folders, launchers, or documents or to change the background or organize desktop preferences.